-The rules have changed yet again as Amazon recently introduced new PPC features and spiced up the dynamics.
+The rules have changed yet again as Amazon recently introduced new Amazon PPC features and spiced up the dynamics.
 Setting up a PPC campaign was pretty simple earlier as you just needed to be mindful of running an automatic or a manual campaign based on your strategy for the product.
 Amazon has broken down the variables and made the game definitely more complex, intriguing for some leaving the rest perturbed.
 Love it or leave it, that’s Amazon!
-For those of you excited and want to learn the next game-changing PPC features that can act as sales catalyst, this ones for you.
+For those of you excited and want to learn the next game-changing PPC features that can act as sales catalysts, this one is for you.

 The campaign bidding strategy section is available for both automatic and manual campaigns.
 The explanation by Amazon is sufficient and self-explanatory but we will still paraphrase it for the benefit of all readers.
 This is where changes begin:

 By selecting this option, you are essentially instructing Amazon to cap your bid to the value you insert as a default bid and if need be, when there are fewer chances of conversion, reduce it in the descending order to zero.
 As stated clearly in their description that experienced sellers were using this option as a default option earlier.
 Therefore, the majority of the content regarding guidance for PPC available on the internet and youtube videos pertain to this.